Russian forces shell Ukraine's No. 2 city and menace Kyiv | Law-Order

 “Frightened kids, frightened looks.
 They want to eat,” Konstantin Maloletka, who runs a small shop, said by telephone.
 He said the soldiers went into a supermarket and grabbed canned meat, vodka and cigarettes. ''They ate right in the store,” he said.
 “It looked like they haven't been fed in recent days.”
 Across Ukraine, terrified families huddled overnight in shelters, basements or corridors.

-For many, Russia's nuclear high alert stirred fears that the West could be drawn into direct conflict with Russia.
-But a senior US defense official, speaking on condition of anonymity, said the United States had yet to see any appreciable change in Russia's nuclear posture.
+For many, Russia's announcement of a nuclear high alert stirred fears that the West could be drawn into direct conflict with Russia.
+But a senior U.S. defense official, speaking on condition of anonymity, said the United States had yet to see any appreciable change in Russia's nuclear posture.

 As far-reaching Western sanctions on Russian banks and other institutions took hold, the ruble plummeted, and Russia's Central Bank scrambled to shore it up, as did Putin, signing a decree restricting foreign currency.